 Paying attention to their emotions

-Paying attention to children’s emotions is one of the best ways to connect to them.
+Paying attention to children’s emotions is one of the best ways to connect with them.
 Fortunately, one of the best traits of children is honesty.
 They don’t pretend and they don’t hesitate to talk or ask questions.

 Taking advantage of this childish trait, you can easily understand your child, harness their developing attitudes and characters.
 You can positively and constantly steer their lives for the better.
-Give encouragement where needed, appreciation, and admiration where needed, correction or discipline where necessary, the reassurance of unconditional love for the child. … Too long a list; but it is what parenting is really all about.
+Give encouragement where needed, appreciation, and admiration where needed, correction or discipline where necessary, the reassurance of unconditional love for the child. … Too long a list; but it is what parenting is really about.

 The truth is that this kind of commitment takes more than an evening outing or once in a week- bedtime discussion.
 It requires the dedication and Commitment of a mother to the child.
 This way, the child most of the time, opens up.
-The child is able to communicate more freely about his or her feelings whether negative or positive.
+The child is able to communicate freely about his or her feelings whether negative or positive.
 And also ask more questions and engage more in the home and family activities.

 Working mum and time